-This committee is responsible for setting the theme and the rollout for the collection of the Annual Voluntary Giving Fund during the beginning weeks of each school year.
-This committee will also create and maintain a large banner with the contributors' names, as well as any other incentives and giveaways that are included in the campaign.
-This committee must work closely with Finance in the Administrative Office to organize and track the collections and also to receive the list of contributors' names.
+This committee is responsible for setting the rollout and collection of the Annual Voluntary Giving Fund during the beginning weeks of each school year.
+This committee must work closely with Finance in the Administrative Office to organize and track the collections and receive the list of contributors' names.